-The following command starts EventStoreDB with the database stored at the path ./db and the logs in ./logs.
-Read mode about configuring the EventStoreDB server node in the Configuration section.
+The following command starts EventStoreDB in dev mode with the database stored at the path ./db and the logs in ./logs.
+Read more about configuring the EventStoreDB server in the Configuration section.

 EventStoreDB runs in an administration context because it starts an HTTP server through

 http.sys.
 For permanent or production instances you need to provide an ACL such as:

 For more information, refer to Microsoft